tasosalvas/spdiu/doc/api.md

 ## Implicit namespaces

-SPDIU needs `tasks.py` as an entry point and updates are going to overwrite it with a newer version, so a `local_tasks.py` meant for your own tasks will be imported if found.
+SpdIU needs `tasks.py` as an entry point and updates are going to overwrite it with a newer version, so a `local_tasks.py` meant for your own tasks will be imported if found.

 The above file will be automatically turned into a task collection and imported with a default namespace of `u` (for "user"), so our task will be included and can be ran with `inv u.explosion`.

 If a `collection_name` variable is set in `local_tasks`, `tasks.py` will call it by than name instead.
-Note that future SPDIU collections might use obvious short names too, so if you can live with the default it might be more convenient to keep it.
+Note that future SpdIU collections might use obvious short names too, so if you can live with the default it might be more convenient to keep it.

 ## Explicit namespaces